UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 The current options include:

 Type
     The type of branch predictor that is used, the options are ``Generic``, ``Perceptron``, and ``Tage``.
 Each of these types of predictor use prediction tables with each entry containing a direction prediction mechanism and a target address.
-The direction predictor used in ``Generic`` and ``TAGE`` is a saturating counter, and in ``Perceptron`` it is a perceptron.  ``TAGE`` also uses a series of further, tagged prediction tables to provide predictions informed by greater branch histories.
+The direction predictor used in ``Generic`` and ``Tage`` is a saturating counter, and in ``Perceptron`` it is a perceptron.  ``Tage`` also uses a series of further, tagged prediction tables to provide predictions informed by greater branch histories.

 BTB-Tag-Bits
     The number of bits used to index the entries in the Branch Target Buffer (BTB).
 The number of entries in the BTB is obtained from the calculation: 1 << ``bits``.
 For example, a ``bits`` value of 12 would result in a BTB with 4096 entries.